-This nomination is a historic opportunity for women with disabilities to become visible within the United Nations body responsible for combatting discrimination against women, reaffirming our identity as part of the population of women and expanding disability beyond the Committee on the Rights of Persons with Disabilities (CRPD), something which until now has never been achieved.
-In this respect, it is worth bearing in mind that, according to UN Women, an estimated one in five women in the world lives with a disability (a population of over 600 million women and girls with disabilities).
-A woman with disabilities on the CEDAW Committee is possible!
+Ana’s nomination for re-election was a historic opportunity for women with disabilities to continue to raise their profile on the United Nations body responsible for combatting discrimination against women, reaffirming their identity as an integral part of the overall population of women and expanding disability beyond the Committee on the Rights of Persons with Disabilities (CRPD), something which until now had never been achieved.
+We must not forget that, according to UN Women, an estimated one in five women in the world lives with a disability (a total population of over 600 million women and girls with disabilities globally).
+Women and girls with disabilities needed to continue to have a voice on the CEDAW Committee!

-After serving for two terms on the CRPD, focusing efforts especially on women and girls with disabilities, I feel I am ready to join the CEDAW Committee as an active member from the very outset.
-This nomination is in response to calls from disability organisations through the Spanish Committee of Representatives of Persons with Disabilities (CERMI), with the endorsement of the International Disability Alliance (IDA).
+After serving for two terms on the CRPD, focusing efforts especially on women and girls with disabilities, Ana is committed to continuing her work on the CEDAW Committee as an active member during her second term of office.
+Her nomination for re-election came in response to calls from disability organisations through the Spanish Committee of Representatives of Persons with Disabilities (CERMI) and was endorsed by the International Disability Alliance (IDA).